 In the early 1900s Schmitt composed four collections of piano duets featuring easy primo parts for young pupils.
 Sur cinq notes (1906); Trois pièces récréatives (1907); Huit courtes pieces (1907-8); Une semaine du petit-elfe Ferme-l’oeil (1912): These charming (as well as musically substantive) collections have been recorded in their entirety by the Invencia Piano Duo and are available on the Grand Piano label in a boxed set or as separate CDs.

-Each of them are well-worth investigating.
+All of them are well-worth investigating.
 Florent Schmitt played these duets with his son, Jean, no doubt deriving great pleasure from those shared experiences.

 One of the collections – Le petit elfe – was even turned into a ballet, similar in manner to Maurice Ravel’s Ma mère l’oye.
-In both instances, the composers orchestrated their original piano duet score in an opulent post-Rimsky style, adding transitions between the movements (and in the case of Schmitt, adding a prelude at the beginning of the ballet).
+In both instances, the composers orchestrated their original piano duet scores in an opulent post-Rimsky style, adding transitions between the movements (and in the case of Schmitt, adding a prelude at the beginning of the ballet).

 Le petit elfe was mounted at the Paris opera in 1923, where it made quite a splash.
 Resurrected in recent years by the conductor Jacques Mercier, the ballet received its recording premiere by Maestro Mercier and the Orchestre National de Lorraine in 2013, and was released on the Timpani label to widespread critical acclaim.